arianakc/breast-cancer-prediction/project plan.md

    1. For clinical data:

       1. Import data by pandas
-      2. Deal with categorical data with LabelEncoder from sklearn.preprocessing
+      2. Deal with categorical data by one-hot encoding
-      3. Deal with missing data and value with imputing them by following possible values :
+      3. Deal with missing data and value by deleting the samples  with missing value
-         1. A constant value that has meaning within the domain, such as 0, distinct from all other values.
-         2. A mean, median or mode value for the column.

    2. For genomic data: